mbogner/spring-boot-localstack-sqs/README.md

 The class SampleQueueMessageConsumer is a sample how to add a consumer for the "sample-queue" queue.
 It just logs every incoming message.

-# Hint

-Sending is very slow on my machine.
-Not sure yet why.